 Primary biliary cholangitis is frequent in older patients, particularly females [77].
 Interestingly, ursodeoxycholic acid is more effective in older patients [78].
 However, older patients were not specifically analysed in two recent phase-III studies of obeticholic acid and bezafibrate [79,80].

 Primary sclerosing cholangitis (PSC) is generally diagnosed in the third to fourth decades of life, but a second peak around 70 years of age was noted in a Japanese population, with no mention of the fibrosis stage [81].
-Eaton et al. [82] indicated that older patients with PSC have a 10% risk of cirrhosis, similar to that in younger patients, but have a lower prevalence of small-duct PSC.
+Eaton et al[82] indicated that older patients with PSC have a 10% risk of cirrhosis, similar to that in younger patients, but have a lower prevalence of small-duct PSC.
 Finally, hepatobiliary malignancy is more frequent in older patients.
 There are no specific recommendations concerning the treatment and management of complications, including the role of therapeutic endoscopy [83].
-McGee et al. [84] suggested a link between autoimmune liver disease and liver cancer, i.e. intrahepatic cholangiocarcinoma, extrahepatic cholangiocarcinoma, gallbladder cancer, and ampulla of Vater cancer, in older patients, particularly those with primary biliary cholangitis.
+McGee et al[84] suggested a link between autoimmune liver disease and liver cancer, i.e. intrahepatic cholangiocarcinoma, extrahepatic cholangiocarcinoma, gallbladder cancer, and ampulla of Vater cancer, in older patients, particularly those with primary biliary cholangitis.

 Other causes, such as alpha-1-anti-trypsin, Wilson disease, and haemochromatosis, particularly haemochromatosis of weak phenotypic penetrance, may be diagnosed late [69], especially in post-menopausal women.
 This means that complications, such as cirrhosis and HCC, are frequently present at the time of diagnosis [85,86].
 Alpha-1-anti-trypsin deficiency is typically diagnosed at a late stage unless pulmonary symptoms are evident and early screening for liver disease is performed [87].
 Wilson disease is frequently diagnosed early, although a few advanced cases have been reported [88,89].